 This top-notch classical-music festival revolves around Thursday-night concerts at venues including Holy Cross Church.

 Well into its fifth decade, this festival sees high-calibre Croatian artists perform classical music in the cathedral and on the main square.

 Atmospheric alfresco concerts of classical music are held every Friday night in July and August.

-In early August, Croatian pop stars and international DJs perform in the Old Town.
+Croatian pop stars and international DJs perform in the old town.